 3. Democratized talent

-It’s hard to draw employers or employees outside of the major tech hubs.
+It can be hard to find top talent outside of the major tech hubs using traditional hiring practices based on resumes.
 Data-based hiring can find equally talented people anywhere, making it possible for companies to compete and people to find work no matter the location.

 4. Increased socioeconomic equality

-Words and statements of support for diversity, inclusion, equity and opportunity are important.
+Words and statements of support for diversity, equity, inclusion (DEI) and opportunity are important.
 But actions speak louder than words.
+This means adopting nontraditional hiring practices.

-A data-based applicant review and hiring processes can help companies identify and root out bias by giving an opportunity for those from nontraditional backgrounds to succeed.
+Data-based applicant review and hiring processes are nontraditional in the sense that they break from the standard “job posting/submit resume/review resume” way of hiring most organizations practice.
+These data-driven hiring practices help companies identify and root out bias by giving an opportunity for those from nontraditional backgrounds to succeed.

 Lessening the skills gap and bringing more people into family- and community-sustaining careers of the future isn’t just an economic issue.
 It’s a gender and racial equity issue.
 It’s a social and economic justice issue.
 It’s a matter of creating an economy that allows the American Dream to survive, rather than exacerbating inequality.